Buck Dharma

-Donald Roeser (born November 12, 1947), known by his stage name Buck Dharma, is an American guitarist, singer, and songwriter.
+Donald Brian Roeser (born November 12, 1947), known professionally as Buck Dharma, is an American guitarist, singer, and songwriter.
 He is the sole constant member of hard rock band Blue Öyster Cult since the group's formation in 1967.
 He wrote and sang vocals on several of the band's best-known hits, including "(Don't Fear) The Reaper", "Godzilla" and "Burnin' for You".

 Early life

 Roeser was born in Queens, New York City.
 His father was an accomplished jazz saxophonist, and Roeser spent a lot of time listening to jazz music as a result.
 Because of this, Roeser developed an interest in the melodic arts at an early age, even playing the accordion for a brief time.

 Roeser was influenced greatly by the British Invasion of 1964, and decided to pursue rock-and-roll music.
 He first started out playing the drums, but had to stop temporarily after breaking his wrist playing basketball.
 While recovering, Roeser learned to play guitar, and found he enjoyed it more than the drums.